 When you are not finding a grinder, you are like ouch, where can I grind coffee beans near me or about to search where to coffee grinds near me.

 No need for further inquiry to grind coffee beans.
-We have come up with very simple and easy ways to let you see how to grind coffee beans without a grinder or blender.
+We have come up with very simple and easy ways to let you see how to grind coffee without a grinder.

 You will be able to grind your own coffee beans utilizing your hand with a few simple methods.
-Though there’s no better finer ground compared to a burr grinder, but some simple ways what I am going to share with you will do the trick.
+Though there’s no better finer ground compared to a burr grinder, some simple ways that I am going to share with you will do the trick.

-Because using a mortar pestle, hammer, knife, rolling pin, and even a blender or food processor is the easiest way to grind coffee without a grinder right at home.
+Because using a mortar pestle, hammer, knife, rolling pin, and even a blender or food processor is the easiest way of how to grind coffee without grinder right at home.

 If you were looking for how to grind coffee whole beans without a grinder, you have come to the right place, so without further ado, let’s dive into it.